 If you are drinking alcohol or using other drugs while staying at home, think about ways to reduce the impact it may have on yourself or others.

 How can you reduce your impact on others?

-Having a healthy and functioning household will help you get through this challenging time.
-Now that you are in the same house with members of your family or household for greater periods of time, think carefully about your use and how it could affect others.
+Having a healthy and functioning household can help reduce stress and worry.
+If you are in the same house with members of your family or household for greater periods of time, think carefully about your use and how it could affect others.